Subcubic edge chromatic critical graphs have many edges: Introduction

 \section{Introduction}

-A \emph{proper edge-coloring} of a graph $G$ assigns a color to each edge in $E(G)$ such that edges with a common endpoint receive distinct colors.
+By a \emph{coloring} of a graph $G$, we mean a \emph{proper edge-coloring}, which assigns a color to each edge in $E(G)$ such that edges with a common endpoint receive distinct colors.
 The minimum number of colors needed for a proper edge-coloring is the \emph{edge-chromatic number of $G$}, denoted $\chi'(G)$.
+Given a (partial) coloring of $G$, if a color $c$ is used on an edge incident to a vertex $v$, then $v$ \emph{sees} $c$; otherwise $v$ \emph{misses} $c$.
 The maximum degree of $G$ is denoted $\Delta(G)$, or simply $\Delta$ when $G$ is clear from context.
-Note that always $\chi'(G)\ge \Delta(G)$.
-Vizing famously proved that $\Delta(G)+1 \ge \chi'(G)\ge \Delta(G)$ for every graph $G$.
+Its \emph{average degree}, $2|E(G)|/|V(G)|$, is denoted $a(G)$.
+Note that always $\Delta(G)\le \chi'(G)$.
+Vizing famously proved that always $\chi'(G)\le \Delta(G)+1$.
 A graph is \emph{edge-chromatic critical} (also \emph{$\Delta$-critical}, or simply \emph{critical}) if $\chi'(G)>\Delta(G)$ but $\chi'(G-e)=\Delta(G)$ for every edge $e$.
 A vertex of degree $k$ is a \emph{$k$-vertex}.
-If $v_1$ is a $k$-vertex and $v_1$ is adjacent to $v_2$, then $v_1$ is a \emph{$k$-neighbor} of $v_2$.
+If $v$ is a $k$-vertex and $v$ is adjacent to $u$, then $v$ is a \emph{$k$-neighbor} of $u$.
+The \emph{order} of $G$ is $|V(G)|$.

-Vizing~\cite{Vizing65,Vizing68} was the first to seek a lower bound on the number of edges in a critical graph, in terms of its number of vertices.
+Vizing~\cite{Vizing65,Vizing68} was the first to seek a lower bound on the number of edges in a critical graph, in terms of its order.
 This problem is now widely studied, for a large range of maximum degrees $\Delta$.
 Woodall gives a nice history of this work, in the introduction to~\cite{Woodall08}.
 In this paper, we study the problem for subcubic graphs, i.e., when $\Delta=3$.